 - Wheezing coughs,

 - Signs of allergy while making the bed,

 - A general feeling of being unwell, without being extremely ill,

 The wearers shall be protected from microbiological attack by incorporating this type of finish into textiles and fabrics.
 Various types of antimicrobial endings are available, suitable for various applications and protection levels.
 Antimicrobial finishing is mainly applied in the medical field.
 Medical applications require strong bactericidal antimicrobials, which can help maintain sterile environments quickly.
-In institutional applications, like the uniform and the manufacture of hotels and restaurants, antimicrobial is required for the control of stains and smells.
-Antimicrobial activity is also used to control odor and stain in apparel and home textile applications such as activewear, bed linen, Honeywell, underwear, carpeting, etc.
+In institutional applications, like the uniform and the manufacture of hotels and restaurants, the antimicrobial is required to control stains and smells.
+Antimicrobial activity is also used to control odour and stain in apparel and home textile applications such as activewear, bed linen, Honeywell, underwear, carpeting, etc.